rpwagner/serverless-data/catalog/index.md

 can join the Group without any actions by repository personnel.
 This is the “just sign up” model where joining the Group provides a list of registered users.

-Moderate Access means that the user can ask to join the [Serverless Data Project One](https://app.globus.org/groups/cf9d1f5b-3496-11ed-b941-972795fc9504/about) Globus Group, but a group manager must approve members.
+Moderated Access means that the user can ask to join the [Serverless Data Project One](https://app.globus.org/groups/cf9d1f5b-3496-11ed-b941-972795fc9504/about) Globus Group, but a group manager must approve members.
 This is the “request access” model.